 One thing to keep in mind: You can’t change your mind once you’ve made a donation to a DAF, as the gifts are irrevocable.

 Donating stock can be a smart way to combine your philanthropy with your financial planning and investing strategy.
-Your First Republic advisor can help you evaluate whether donating stock makes sense for you and explain how to do it most effectively.
+A financial advisor can help you evaluate whether donating stock makes sense for you and explain how to do it most effectively.